b-kennedy0/oval-chili-1e745/content/pages/index.md

     text: >
       All of your personal information is secured with data encryption and processed in accordance with the lates data protection rules.

+      Designed for mobile users.
+AutoForm can be used while on the go without pinching to zoom and awkwardly move around complicated Word documents.
     actions:
       - type: Button
         label: Get started